EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a Bug
 about: Something not working right?
 Let me know!
+This is better suited for other bug categories that do not fall under conversion or export.
 title: "[Bug] (Bug Title Here)"
 labels: bug
-assignees: XanTheDragon
+assignees: EtiTheSpirit

 ---